vnach/ray-tracer/README.txt

 Valli Nachiappan

+Tools and Languages Used: C/C++, Visual Studio Code

 Note: This was a course project for a Computer Graphics course at UCSD, and this was a partner project, however, I implemented the majority of the code.